 Ongoing maintenance and replacement of the numbers are your responsibility.
 You should also control roadside vegetation so that the number remains clearly visible to passing vehicles.

-If you have any questions about maintenance, position of RAPID numbers or would like to order a new number plate please contact us via email.
+If you have any questions about maintenance or position of RAPID numbers please contact us via email.

 If you are subdividing, a new RAPID number will only be required for any new entrance ways created and will only be issued upon request.
 The existing entrance way will retain the current RAPID number and new numbers will be allocated to any new lots utilising the existing entrance way.
 This is because the RAPID number is based on a measured distance along a road.

 Numbers are allocated on request where a formed entrance exists, and are usually triggered by a building consent application.
-Alternatively you may apply for a RAPID number by completing the online application form.
+Alternatively you may apply for or request a replacement RAPID number by completing the online application form.